pUrGe12/pUrGe12.github.io/content/blog/gsoc_blog_3.md

 Also, we can thread inside a thread.
 So parallelize the probe sending.

 I shall parallelize tomorrow.
 I don't understand why but when I am returning, suddenly I return with all the udp_probes, EVEN though I am deleting them (maybe I am readding them, or maybe its being done before removal).

+---

+I have migrated all test cases to pytest based on what Mr. Arkadii told.
+I think its fine, not much work was involved in that.
+Additionally, I fixed all the reviewed PRs.
+Now, I am thinking I will help Mr. Sam with the database lock issues, he mentioned before he knows people who use it well, so he'll probably ask them.

+Meanwhile, I am working on getting the webserver parts ready.
+I will make a PR today itself, cause why not.
+I am thinking I will finish major "peripherals" as soon as possible, hopefully raise PRs for all of them before the end of this month itself.
+So, this gives me a lot of time to work on the major thing!

+---

+11th June

+Alright so my first 10 days are about to be over.
+I will make a small reflection tomorrow on what has been achieved and what remains.
+Yesterday I talked to Mr. Arkadii about using [hydra](https://github.com/facebookresearch/hydra) for Nettacker.
+He's the major software guy so I figured he'll be able to answer better.
+He said figure out if its the best solution and I don't know if its the best, but I think it might help.

+I have seen this being used in the breaching library and I was working with that for the genomics PPFL (this reminds me, I need tv do PCA and submit another result) and I have seen how easy the configurations become.

+FUCK!!

+My laptop has come from death.
+My screen died, then some RAM issues (blinking `caps lock` in HP laptops), then battery weak connections (I put surgical tape over it), but now it works.
+Turns out that if surgical tape can fix a lot of things.
+Also, removing and replugging your RAM will flush it and hence might work.